kissthomas/check_cisco_config_backup/README.md

-# check_cisco_config_backup
+# check_config_backup
-Nagios/Icinga script to backup/save Cisco IOS configuration.
+Nagios/Icinga scripts to backup/save Cisco IOS and Mikrotik configuration.

 Special script for nagios/icinga to initiate Config Backup via SNMP to a specified server supported by cisco device (tftp for example).